EakDev-hub/ask-ai-muti-model/README.md

 - 💬 **Chat with AI** - Send text messages to AI models and get intelligent responses
 - 🖼️ **Image Analysis** - Upload images and have AI analyze and describe them
+- 📊 **Batch Photo Analysis** - Upload multiple photos (up to 20) and analyze them all at once with CSV export
 - 🎯 **Model Selection** - Choose from various AI models available through OpenRouter
 - 🔀 **Multi-Model Queries** - Query 2-4 AI models simultaneously and compare responses
 - 📋 **AI Summarization** - Synthesize multiple model responses into one comprehensive answer